2019–20 Hull City A.F.C. season: EFL Cup

 The first round draw was made on 20 June 2019.
 Hull were in the Northern Section of the draw and were drawn away to Tranmere Rovers, the match to take place on 13 August 2019 at Prenton Park.
 The match started with Jon Toral heading a goal for Hull after just 19 seconds, with David Milinković knocking in a rebound five-minutes later.
 Hull made it 0–3 just before half-time when Ryan Tafazolli headed home a cross from Milinković.
 The nearest Tranmere got was in the second-half when Morgan Ferrier hit the crossbar.

 The draw took place on 13 August 2019 for the Second round and Hull were drawn away to Preston North End, the match to take place on 27 August 2019.
-Preston opened the scoring after 20-minutes through Paul Huntington and doubled their advantage 6-minues later through Josh Harrop.
+Preston opened the scoring after 20-minutes through Paul Huntington and doubled their advantage 6 minutes later through Josh Harrop.
 Hull cut the lead when Josh Magennis scored a penalty after 34-minutes, a last minute Jarrod Bowen equaliser sent the game to penalties.
 Preston scored 5 of their spot kicks but Hull only managed 4 with Tom Eaves failing to score.
 Preston progressed to the next round.